jon-stewart/wargames/crackme/antidebug/rootmeNoSoftBP/README.md

     password ^ intermediate ^ key == 0

 To solve this crackme - set a hardware breakpoint.
-Except that hw breakpoints didn't work in r2 or gdb.
-Instead I had to:
+Except that for me hw breakpoint didn't work in radare2 or gdb.
+Instead:

     * Extract .text section from elf
     * Use the algorithm to find the password